16 Fantastic Day Trips from Paris by Train

 Lille is such an amazing town — it’s one of France’s best-kept secrets so don’t go telling too many people about this hidden gem of a city.

 And for the foodies?
 There’s so much for your tastebuds to be happy about here.
 Lille is known for dishes like carbonade flamande (beef stew), moules-frites (mussels and fries), and waffles.
-Do not leave without eating these three things at least once!
+Do not leave without eating these three dishes at least once!

 15. Bruges